zigzaga00/computing-zz00/y4/programming/autumn-two/README.md

 ---

-# chatbot project | sequence of independent if blocks followed by a final if-else block
+# animal guru | sequence of independent if blocks followed by a final if-else block

 🤖 in this project the children will create a chatbot which answers questions on a specific topic 🤖